Thermodynamic nature of black holes in coexistence region: Analytical parameterized coexistence curve

-Let us turn to the charged AdS black hole, for which the small-large black hole phase transition was first observed in the extended phase transition \cite{Mann,Chamblin}.
-Starting with the $d$ dimensional case, the equation of state in the reduced parameter space was given by \cite{Gunasekaran}
+Now, we turn to analytically study the coexistence curve by using the parameter $\epsilon$.
+Let us focus on the charged AdS black hole.
+In Ref. \cite{Chamblin}, it was found that the free energy demonstrates the swallow tail behaviors indicating the existence of the phase transition.
+Treating the cosmological constant as the pressure, the small-large black hole phase transition of the VdW type was observed in the extended phase transition \cite{Mann}.
+Starting with the $d$-dimensional case, the EoS in the reduced parameter space was given by \cite{Gunasekaran}

 Similar to the VdW fluid, the black hole charge has been scaled out in the reduced parameter space.
-It is worthwhile noting that, the Maxwell equal area law is in the form $\oint\tilde{r}_{h}^{(d-1)} dp=0$ for the $d$-dimensional charged AdS black hole \cite{Wei3}.
+It is worthwhile noting that, the Maxwell equal area law is in the form of $\oint\tilde{r}_{h}^{(d-1)} dp=0$ for the $d$-dimensional charged AdS black hole \cite{Wei3}.
 By making use of it, the analytical parameterized curve can be obtained for any $d$.
-However, it is in a lengthy form and we will not show them here \cite{kkk}.
+However, its expression is long and so we will not show it here \cite{kkk}.
 For clarity, we list the result for $d=4$

 and $d$=5

 Fortunately, for the four-dimensional case, we can solve the ratio $\epsilon$ from the pressure (\ref{pad4}), and then express the temperature as